UniLogin/UniLogin/docs/source/sdk.rst

 Returns:
   `promise`, that resolves to ``{privateKey, contractAddress, waitForBalance, deploy}``, where:

-  - *privateKey* - private key assigend to the wallet contract for signing future transactions
+  - *privateKey* - private key assigned to the wallet contract for signing future transactions
-  - *contract address* - address of newly deployed wallet contract, with choosen ENS name assigned
+  - *contract address* - address of newly deployed wallet contract, with chosen ENS name assigned
   - *waitForBalance* - function that waits for contract address balance change in acceptable by relayer token

       Returns: